 Since its founding, Metropolitan State University has emphasized a student-centered educational philosophy with strong faculty involvement in advising.
-Advising begins with the instructor in IDST 600 Planning and Research, where students articulate their educational objectives.
+Advising begins with the instructor in IDST 600 Research and Planning, where students articulate their educational objectives.

-Students will be assigned a faculty advisor who will advise them toward appropriate course selection and also help arrange creative learning strategies, including customized independent studies and internships.
+Students will be assigned a faculty advisor who will guide them toward appropriate course selection and also help arrange creative learning strategies, including customized independent studies and internships.

-As a student nears completion of the program, the Graduate Program Director identifies a faculty member from a discipline related to the student's focus area and Capstone Project/Thesis.
-This faculty member reviews the student's Capstone and, in addition to the IDST 699 instructor, will advise students in the final stages of their program.
+As a student nears completion of the program, the Graduate Program Director identifies a faculty member from a discipline related to the student's focus area and Capstone Project/Research.
+This faculty member reviews the student's capstone and, in addition to the IDST 699 instructor, will advise students in the final stages of their program.